sojwolf/iNaturalist_traits/maps_GBIF/README.md

 plot(test)
 ```

+The subfolders in the *traitmaps* directory are organized as follows:
+* The first subfolder classifies the plant functional types integrated with
+	* *Shrub_Tree_Grass* including species of all plant functional types.
+	* *Shrub_Tree* including shrub and tree species.
+	* *Grass* for grassland species only.
+* Each of these subolders contains subfolders for map products at 0.2, 0.5 and 2.0 degrees (longitude, latitude)

 ## Data

 Source of species observations are GBIF sampled as such:
   1. GBIF download: https://doi.org/10.15468/dl.fe2kv3
   2. The observations were then linked to the TRY gap-filled dataset, which resulted in a total of n= observations.
-90% of the GBIF observations were matched, 70% of species in TRY, and 24% of species in GBIF
+90% of the GBIF observations were matched, 70% of species in TRY, and 24% of species in GBIF (numbers based for map products using all plant functional types).
   3. Matched observations were then binned into equal area hexagons (using the package size hex9, which corresponds to about 0.5 degrees at equator)
   4. From each hexagon were then sampled 10,000 observations.
 If a hexagon contained less than 10,000 observations, all observations were kept.
   5. This GBIF subsample contained approx. 35,000,000 observations